Summary Sales Report Overview

 Figure 3.2.2

-There's one setup (Add To Sales) at the department level.
+Include in Sales Reporting is a setup at the department level.
 You can disable that setup if you don't want to include the items from that department in the sales reports.

 Figure 3.3.1

-To check the summary sales data for a specific location and/or location group only, you can set up the location filter option by clicking the button (No filter selected) on the top-right side.
+To check the summary sales data for a specific location and/or location group only, you can set up the location filter option by clicking the "No filter selected" button at the top right.

 Figure 3.4.1